einoj/einoj.github.io/src/ratsim/maze_binary_sidewinder.md

 ```

-It produces an OK looking maze shown in Fig 1, but with the bias of a long corridor in the east and south ends.
+It produces an OK looking maze shown in Fig 1, but with the bias of a long corridor in the east and south ends:

 ![Fig. 1](img/binary_tree.png)

 # Sidewinder